fmbot-discord/fmbot/README.md

 ```
 BinaryFiles.zip
 BinaryRelease.zip
-config.json
 ```

-Extract both BinaryRelease.zip and BinaryFiles.zip and put the files from the extracted BinaryFiles folder and the config.json into your BinaryRelease folder.
+1. Extract both BinaryRelease.zip and BinaryFiles.zip and put the files from the extracted BinaryFiles folder into your BinaryRelease folder.

-Open the config.json file with a text editor like [Notepad++](https://notepad-plus-plus.org/) and enter the token in the 'token' field, and the keys and secrets in the other fields.
+2. Install LocalDB using one of the installers in `Binaryfiles/LocalDB Installers`
+3. Check if LocalDB is installed using `SqlLocalDB info` in cmd
+4. Create the database using `sqllocaldb c FMBotDb 11.0` in cmd
+5. Make sure you have the [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2) installed
+6. Run the bot once using `StartFMBot.bat` so it generates a config file
+7. Enter your own values into the `Configs/ConfigData.json` file using a text editor
+8. Run the bot again using the bat file.

 Please note that the following parts of the file are completely optional and are not required to be edited, however some commands